My background:

 The next natural extension was therefore to create an official RUNCIMAN Surname One Name Study (ONS).
 And so this web site was born.

-GOONS registration was applied for, and accepted, Jan 2010.
+GOONS registration for the surname was accepted Jan 2010.

 And what should happen now: